 - Each person should know her legal responsibility and commit formally to discharge them to the best of her abilities.

 - Each potential member should understand that even if not paid, she must honor her commitments.
 Moreover, agreeing to serve means not having time to discharge board duties is not an acceptable excuse.
 Rather, it’s an absurd, subliminal deflection tactic.

 - The chair of the board and each board member must commit to putting people first and fund-raising second.

 - Christian leaders in nonprofits and churches tend to avoid conflicts, allowing difficult situations to fester for as long as possible.
-Therefore, bar from board leadership roles politically correct folks and those afraid to confront conflicts, gracefully and speedily.
+Therefore, bar from board leadership gracefully and speedily politically correct folks and those afraid to confront conflicts.